degenrocket/spasm/README.md

 ### Metadata

 Adding an optional `metadata` field to the signed JSON object will give developers an opportunity to add any custom data that the community didn't think about when achieving consensus on the structure of a JSON object.

+## Signer-agnostic solution

+The next step towards signer-agnostic protocol-agnostic social media commons would be giving users an opportunity to sign messages from different protocols using the private key of their choice.
+For example, signing DMP and Zkitter events with Nostr or PGP private keys, and vice versa, signing Nostr events with an Ethereum or PGP private keys.

+## Protocol-agnostic solution

+Users should be able to choose which messaging protocols they wish to use in order to propagate events over the Internet.
+Ideally, users should be able to select many supported messaging protocols when submitting an event via UI.
+Under the hood, the client can sign different events in different formats with different signing keys, but all those events will hold the same information, e.g. a "Hello World" message.

+Clients, relays, and nodes can choose which signing private keys and messaging protocols they wish to support.